Equivalent Versions of Total Flow Analysis

-\asyncalttfa is a special case of \asynctfa where all nodes are visited simultaneously at every round, i.e. $I_k=\calI$ for every $k$.
-Thus \asyncalttfa computes delay jitter bounds at every node, assuming propagated burstinesses are known, then updates the propagated burstinesses, until finding a fixpoint or diverging. \hd holds hence all the statements in Th.~\ref{th:theo-async} hold for \asyncalttfa.
-In particular, \asyncalttfa computes the same results as \fptfa.
+\asyncalttfa is a special case of \asynctfa where all nodes are visited simultaneously at every round, i.e. , $I_k=\calI$ for every $k$, and where for all $i \in I_k$, some workers execute line~\ref{eq_alg:delay} in parallel before some workers execute line~\ref{eq_alg:burst} in parallel.
+It corresponds to the case where each parallel section~$1$ and~$2$ are done sequentially one after the other for all nodes at round~$k$.
+As a result, \asyncalttfa computes delay-jitter bounds at every node, assuming propagated burstinesses are known, then it updates the propagated burstinesses, until it finds a fixpoint or diverges. \hd holds, hence all the statements in Theorem~\ref{th:theo-async} hold for \asyncalttfa.
+In particular, \asyncalttfa produces the same end-results as \synctfa, \fptfa/\tfa.

-~\\ \textbf{Numerical Illustration: } The following table represents the execution times to compute the end-to-end delay for \fptfa and \asyncalttfa for a flow that crosses~$n-1$ different servers on a ring network of~$n$ servers ($T = 0.001\text{s}, R = 10^7 \text{ bits/s}$).
-There are $n-1$ other flows, each of them starts from a different node and crosses also $n-1$~nodes.
-Rates and input burstinesses are identical ($r = 0.7R/n \text{ bits/s}, b = 1000 \text{ bits}$).
-The execution time is the mean on $10000$ simulations for each ring size; 99\% confidence intervals are less than $0.3$\%.
-As analysed in Sec~\ref{sec:async-tfa}, both algorithms compute the same end-to-end delay bound, and the asynchronous algorithms converges faster.\\
+\asynctfa algorithms are also valid for networks without cyclic dependencies and becomes stationary in a finite number of iteration.
+Theorem~\ref{th:level-async} specifies the maximal number of iteration steps before stability for \asyncalttfa. \begin{theorem} In a network without cyclic dependencies, \asynctfa converges in a finite number of iterations.
+The number of iterations depends on the organisation of the subsets of nodes on Line 6 in Algorithm~\ref{alg:AsyncTFA}.
+In the specific case of \asyncalttfa with a network of $k$~levels, \asyncalttfa is stationary in at most $k$ steps. \end{theorem} \begin{proof} \asynctfa converges in a finite number of iterations, due to Assumption~\hd.
+The proof of stationary of \asyncalttfa in at most $k$ steps is similar to the proof of Theorem~\ref{th:level}. \end{proof}